 Chris Galati, President of the Columbia-Willamette Clean Cities Coalition, announced today the Coalition was awarded $740,518 in U.S. Environmental Protection Agency (EPA) Diesel Emission Reduction Act (DERA) funds to reduce harmful diesel emissions in trucks and refrigerated trailers.
+EPA funding will provide extensive support to Columbia-Willamette Clean Cities.

 Columbia-Willamette Clean Cities was awarded $740,518 for projects to reduce diesel emissions for the “Cleaner Air Portland – Clean Trucks and Electrification of Refrigerated Transport” project.
 The Coalition will manage sub-awards to fleet partners: Vigor Industrial and DPI Specialty Foods, and project partners Neighbors for Clean Air, CleanFuture, Inc., and Oregon Environmental Council.